 Mentoring Programme

-The CAUTHE Executive Committee is delighted to relaunch the CAUTHE Mentoring programme.
-It is designed to connect our PhD and ECR (completed a PhD within the past five years and have a teaching or research position) members with senior colleagues to establish a mutually beneficial long-term relationship, promoting career as well as personal development through connectivity and support.
+We are delighted to re-launch the CAUTHE Mentoring programme for 2025.
+This programme is designed to connect our PhD Scholars and Early Career Researcher (ECR) members with senior colleagues to establish a mutually beneficial long-term relationship, promoting career as well as personal development through connectivity and support.

 How does CAUTHE Mentoring work?

 We are calling for expressions of interest from all CAUTHE members to function as a mentor or mentee.
-After identifying the areas in which you can provide and/or seek support, we will connect one mentor with up to three mentees to establish a personal small group mentoring relationship for a duration of 7 to 9 months.
+After identifying the areas in which you can provide and/or seek support, we will connect one mentor with up to three mentees to establish a personal small group mentoring relationship for a duration of nine months.

-Once you are matched, you will receive guidelines on how to establish and maintain an effective and mutually beneficial mentoring relationship together with the name of your mentor/mentees.
-CAUTHE recommends at least one one-hour meeting per month at participants’ convenience, however the responsibility for establishing and maintaining the relationship lies with mentors/mentees without further involvement from CAUTHE.
+Once you are matched, you will receive guidelines on how to establish and maintain an effective and mutually beneficial mentoring relationship, together with the name of your mentor/mentees, a goal setting worksheet and list of suggested meeting topics.
+CAUTHE recommends at least one one-hour meeting per month at participants’ convenience, however, the responsibility for establishing and maintaining the relationship lies with mentors/mentees without further involvement from CAUTHE.

-Please note that mentee participation in the programme is currently limited to PhD students and Early Career Researcher CAUTHE members.
+Please note that mentee participation is currently limited to PhD Scholars and Early Career Researchers (who have completed a PhD within the past five years and have a teaching or research position).

 As a mentor, you will have the opportunity to further enhance your coaching, communication, leadership and mentoring skills while expanding your professional network.
 Through gaining fresh perspectives, you will be able to learn from the experience and knowledge of mentees, in turn offering the opportunity to re-examine your own practices, attitudes and values.
 However, the greatest reward for mentor lies in the satisfaction in supporting the development of others, sharing your accumulated experience, skills and knowledge, and the altruistic component of mentoring.